Luo-Z13/pointobb/README.md

 The weight will be released.
 [TODO](#)

 ### Citation
-Thanks to codebase from MMRotate and P2BNet!
+Special thanks to the codebase contributors of MMRotate and P2BNet!
 ```
 @inproceedings{zhou2022mmrotate,
   title   = {MMRotate: A Rotated Object Detection Benchmark using PyTorch},